Resources: Article

 The Woolf Report entitled Ethical business conduct in BAE Systems plc -- the way forward was published on 6 May 2008.
 This presentation explores how BAE has used the report from a critical public relations perspective.

-A Decade of Struggle in Southern Thailand
+A Decade of Resistance in Southern Thailand

 Larry Lohmann